FullStaQD/prebuilt-artifacts/sim-hisepq/README.md

 the tests doesn't require Verilator ≥ 5.

 Unlike `demo/run.sh`, which drives the same test bench under Vivado, this binary is self-contained and needs no Xilinx tooling at runtime.
+Usage:

 ```shell
 # Uses a $readmemh memory image as input.